One Day in Brussels: An Expert’s Guide to Brussels in a Day

 How to Make the Most of One Day in Brussels?

 One day in Brussels isn’t really too much time but there are quite a few ways to make the most of your time in the city.
-If you’re just taking a day trip to the city or if you’d like to relax a bit and have things organised for you then you might want to take a tour.
+If you’re just taking a day trip to the city or if you’d like to relax a bit and have things organized for you then you might want to take a tour.

 Tour companies such as Get Your Guide and Viator can organise a Brussels day trip for you from cities like Paris or Amsterdam.
 This takes much of the trip planning out of your itinerary and just makes things easier.